Mold-Related Lawsuits Against Businesses

 In the past, businesses could protect themselves against mold claims by purchasing general liability insurance.
 The standard ISO liability coverage form does not exclude mold specifically.
 It does contain a pollution exclusion, but the exclusion is seldom applied to mold claims.
 Insurers have had difficulty convincing the courts that mold qualifies as a pollutant.

 Section A excludes any bodily injury or property damage that results from exposure or contact with fungi or bacteria on or within a building or its contents.
-(Bacteria is excluded because some bacteria use mold as a food source.)
 The exclusion contains an anti-concurrent causation clause.
 This clause eliminates coverage for any injury or damage involving fungus or bacteria, even if another cause or event that is covered by the policy contributed to the injury or damage.
 Section A also excludes any loss, cost or expense that arises out of mold cleanup or remediation.

 Businesses can protect themselves against third-party mold claims by purchasing environmental (pollution) liability insurance.
 Environmental policies cover third-party claims that result from "pollution conditions."
 Policies vary widely, and some (but not all) cover mold.
 If you would like more information about environmental liability insurance, consult your agent or broker.